CurveDocs/curve-resources/docs/crvusd/liquidations.md

 ## **Loan Opening Information**

 When a loan is opened a Soft-liquidation range and health are defined.  **Health must be monitored, if it gets to 0% hard liquidation will occur**, no matter where in the soft-liquidation range the price is.
-An example loan using ETH collateral to borrow crvUSD is below:
+An example loan using ETH collateral to borrow crvUSD is below to define terms:

 ![Example Loan](../images/crvusd/example_loan.svg#only-light){: .centered }
 ![Example Loan](../images/crvusd/example_loan_dark.svg#only-dark){: .centered }

+## **Soft-Liquidation**

 When the position enters Soft-liquidation it's a warning.
 The system will try and protect user loans by converting the original collateral to the borrowed asset as prices decrease, and back to the original collateral as prices increase.
 The system does not perfectly protect users though.
 If their health gets to 0% or below Hard-liquidation occurs.